-4.3.2.7 Independence training and confirmations
+4.3.2.8 Independence training and confirmations

-KPMG provides all relevant personnel (including all partners and client service professionals) with independence training that is appropriate to their grade and function on an annual basis.
+All KPMG partners and client service professionals as well as certain other individuals, must complete independence training that is appropriate to their grade and function upon joining KPMG and on an annual basis thereafter.
 New personnel who are required to complete this training must do so by the earlier of (a) thirty days after joining KPMG or (b) before providing any services to, or becoming a member of the chain of command for, any audit client, including any of its related entities or affiliates.

-We also provide all personnel with training on the Code of Conduct and ethical behavior, including KPMG's antibribery policies, compliance with laws, regulations, and professional standards, and reporting suspected or actual non-compliance with laws, regulations, professional standards, and KPMG's policies on a biennial basis.
-New personnel are required to complete this training within three months of joining the firm.
+We also provide all personnel with training on the Code of Conduct and ethical behaviour, including KPMG's anti-bribery policies, compliance with laws, regulations, and professional standards, and reporting suspected or actual non-compliance with laws, regulations, professional standards, and KPMG's policies on a biennial basis.
+New personnel are required to complete this training within three months of joining the firm